 For all income sources that are not generally available in EIV/UIV, HACSB will rely on documents provided by the household.
 However, the Housing Authority reserves the right to conduct third-party verification on all income sources.
 Families must provide documentation to support all sources of income except for fully excluded income sources.
-If a household does not provide supporting documentation it is a violation of family obligations and the participant may lose their housing assistance.
+If a household does not provide supporting documentation, it is a violation of family obligations and the participant may lose their housing assistance.
 If the Housing Authority, at its discretion chooses to further verify an income source, it will attempt to first obtain third-party written verification.
-If that attempt to receive verification is unsuccessful, HACSB will request third-party oral verification.
-If those attempts are unsuccessful,
+If that attempt to receive verification is unsuccessful,

-HACSB will rely on the documents provided by the household to calculate income or family self-certification where applicable.24
+HACSB will request third-party oral verification.
+If those attempts are unsuccessful, HACSB will rely on the documents provided by the household to calculate income or family self-certification where applicable.26

-Per PIH Notice 2013-04, HACSB will accept an applicant or participant's self-certification of fully excluded income sources (such as food stamps) and the related income amounts on the initial application and recertification packets.
-HACSB is not required to (1) Verify the income in accordance with the HUD-prescribed verification hierarchy; (2) Document in the tenant file why third party verification was not available as required by 24 CFR 960.259(c)(i) and 24 CFR 982.516(a)(2); and (3) Report the income in Section 7 of the form HUD-50058.
-Third-party verification is not required when legal documents are the primary source, such as a birth certificate or other legal documentation of birth.
+Per PIH Notice 2023-27, HACSB will accept an applicant or participant's self-certification of fully excluded income sources (such as food stamps) and the related income amounts on the initial application and recertification packets.
+HACSB is not required to (1) Verify the income in accordance with the HUD-prescribed verification hierarchy; (2) Document in the tenant file why third party verification was not available as required by 24 CFR 960.259(c)(i) and 24 CFR 982.516(a)(2); and (3) Report the income Additionally, HACSB will accept self-certification of present ownership of real property from applicants.
+If the family discloses real property ownership, further documentation will be requested.
+In the case of the ownership exception under VAWA, the Housing Authority must follow the documentation restrictions set forth in the VAWA section.